godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

 Execute a compute shader
 ------------------------

-After all of this we are almost done, we still need to execute our pipeline.
-So far we have only recorded what we would like the GPU to do, we have not actually run the shader program.
+After all of this we are almost done, but we still need to execute our pipeline.
+So far we have only recorded what we would like the GPU to do; we have not actually run the shader program.

-To execute our compute shader we just need to submit the pipeline to the GPU and wait for the execution to finish:
+To execute our compute shader we need to submit the pipeline to the GPU and wait for the execution to finish:

 .. tabs::